 7. Sensor Data Analysis

 It’s not only about the deployment of things, but to analyze the data that such things produce so that we make the data available for human processing, storage, and reporting.

 Huge data sets mean large, complicated storage and multiplicity of data servers (in case you are handling large volumes of data) and a data center of the business you are providing consultation for.
 It is important for you, or someone in your team to have a working knowledge of data centers and their management.

 Gateways and Integration

 When we speak of the Internet of things, we are talking about a plethora of devices from computers and peripheral devices to point-of-sale and vending machines, and their integration using complex protocols and programming.
 There are gateways for data transfer between one device to another device.
 The complicated web of connectivity of these “things” needs an expert level of knowledge for the consultant who is dealing with such a network.
 Different devices need different tools and techniques for integration.
-To bridge M2M, IoT and Big Data, there are a number of technologies, so having knowledge of these technologies can help you decide the best solution for a particular network of things.
+To bridge M2M, IoT, and Big Data, there are several technologies, so knowing these technologies can help you decide the best solution for a particular network of things.

 11. iPV4 & iPV6